-Lactose intolerance occurs in as few as just two per cent of some northern European populations and as many as 100 per cent of adult Asian populations (Swagerty et al., 2002).
-This widespread variation suggests that lactase deficiency is the normal or natural state and that the ability to digest lactose originates from a genetic mutation that provided a selective advantage to populations using dairy products (Swagerty et al., 2002).
-This idea is supported by William Durham in his book Coevolution (Durham, 1991).
+The widespread prevalence of lactose intolerance suggests that lactase deficiency is the normal or natural state and that the ability to continue to digest lactose after weaning originates from a genetic mutation that provided a selective advantage to populations using dairy products.
+This idea is supported by William Durham in his book Coevolution.
 Durham describes milk as baby food not ‘intended’ for adult consumption.
 He describes how the ability to digest lactose is the exception to the norm and can originally be traced back to a minority of pastoral tribes: the Tutsi and Hutu of Rwanda; the Fulani of West Africa; the Sindhi of North India; the Tuareg of West Africa and some European tribes.
 People who have retained the normal intolerance of lactose include: Chinese, Japanese, Inuit, native Americans, Australian Aborigines, Iranians, Lebanese and many African tribes including the Zulus, Xhosas and Swazis.
 These people, generally, do not have a history of pastoralism.
 As stated in The Origins of Dairy Farming lactase persistence only developed around 8,000 years ago.
 In evolutionary terms, this is very recent history.

 - What's in milk?

 - Coronary Heart Disease

 - Food Poisoning

 - Lactose Intolerance